-We were instrumental in convincing governments across Australia to support the national fire ant eradication program and are working closely with the Townsville City Council in the battle against yellow crazy ants in Queensland’s far north.
+We were instrumental in convincing governments across Australia to support the national fire ant eradication program and to secure funds to eradicate yellow grant ants in the Cairns area from threatening the Wet Tropics world heritage area.
+We are working closely with the Townsville City Council in the battle against yellow crazy ants in Queensland’s north.

 Please consider making a donation to help us continue our work of putting pressure our governments to act on invasive ants.

 Most ant invasions have been found by ordinary people who saw something unusual and reported it.
 If you think you may have seen invasive ants report them.
 In Queensland call Biosecurity Queensland on 13 25 23.
 Outside of Queensland call the National Exotic Pest Hotline on 1800 884 881.

 Australia’s fight against fire ants reached a watershed moment in 2017 when as part of our efforts a ten-year battle plan was announced.

 Read more >>

 First-hand accounts of the impact of these acid-spitting ants on people, pets and wildlife are horrific.

 We’ve joined Townsville City Council in the battle against yellow crazy ants and our community coordinator Bev Job is keen for more volunteers to get involved.